andyatkinson/anchor_migrations/README.md

 1. `ALTER TABLE ALTER COLUMN IF NOT EXISTS` (only `NULL` values)
 1. Add check constraint, initially not valid

+### Uses psql
+For now, Anchor Migrations assumes you're using psql to migrate, and that psql can connect to your target instance.

 ### What’s out of scope for Anchor Migrations?
 Anchor Migrations are non-blocking and idempotent.